Return to site

-Cape Town's food identity is anchored heavily in its open-air weekend markets, historic seaside shacks and bustling downtown food halls where diverse cultures naturally collide.
-To eat like a local means prioritising flavour over formality and stepping into spaces where the atmosphere is just as rich as the food.
+Cape Town's food identity is anchored heavily in its open-air markets.
+The culinary scene is defined by vibrant, community-focused spaces, ranging from seaside markets and bustling downtown food halls to elevated waterfront dining experiences and incubator-focused offerings.
+This is where diverse cultures naturally collide into an eclectic melting pot of yumminess.
+To eat like a local means prioritising flavour over formality and stepping into places where the atmosphere is just as rich as the food.
 Pull up a bench as we unpack eight exceptional local culinary rituals that define the warm heart of the Mother City's food scene.

 Housed inside an old, weathered fish-factory building at the edge of a Houtbay harbour, this market is the ultimate Friday night institution.
 The air inside is thick with a mouthwatering blend of wood-fired pizza, sizzling seafood and spicy, slow-cooked potjiekos bubbling in iron cauldrons.
 It's a sensory overload of live acoustic music, local craft beers and artisan gin bars.
 Bumping elbows with residents on long, shared wooden benches while digging into a steaming plate of comfort food captures the incredibly warm, inclusive and celebratory spirit of the local community.